MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/login/login-basics-best-practices.md

 ### Why we demonstrate this first

 Bluntly, because it's the easiest.
-A custom ID can be anything, and it makes the **call your first API** step easier.
+A custom ID can be anything, and it makes it easier to **call your first API**.
 Once you get serious about developing and releasing your title, it is very likely you will switch to another login mechanism.

 ### Best practice